carlmontanari/scrapli/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] My code follows the style guidelines of this project (no GitHub actions compalints! run `make lint` before committing!)
+- [ ] My code follows the style guidelines of this project (no GitHub actions complaints! run `make lint` before committing!)
 - [ ] I have commented my code, pydocstyle and darglint are happy, docstrings are in google docstring format, and all docstrings include a summary, args, returns and raises fields (even if N/A)